 1.0 Credit in Adaptive Physical Education IEP or 504 Plan (1500300) satisfies this requirement for those exceptional education students seeking a standard diploma who cannot be assigned to Personal Fitness (1501300) pursuant to physical education guidelines in the "Individuals with Disabilities Act" (IDEA '97) and Section 504 of the Rehabilitation Act.
 Participation in an Interscholastic Sport at the junior varsity or varsity level for two full seasons satisfies the one-credit requirement in physical education if the student passes a competency test on personal fitness with a score of "C" or better.

 An interscholastic sport is defined to include all sports approved by the Florida High School Athletic Association (FHSAA).
 The course, Interscholastic Sports, course number 15004000, shall be entered on the student's transcripts as a non-credit course.
 Completion of one semester with a grade of "C" or better in a marching band class or in a physical activity class that requires participation in marching band activities as an extracurricular activity (such as eurhythmics, dance corps, or flag corps), with regular practice and performance in marching band activities satisfies a one-half credit requirement in physical education.
 This one-half credit may not be used to satisfy the personal fitness requirement or the requirement for adaptive physical education under an Individual Educational Plan (IEP) or 504 Plan.
-Completion of one semester with a grade of "C" or better in a Reserve Officer Training Corps (R.O.T.C.) class that has a substantial component of drills as a part of the course description satisfies a one-half credit requirement in physical education.
-This one-half credit may not be used to satisfy the personal fitness requirement in physical education.
-This one-half credit may not be used for satisfies a one-half credit requirement in physical education.
-This one-half credit may not be used to satisfy the personal fitness requirement in physical education.
-This one-half credit may not be used to satisfy the personal fitness requirement in physical education.
-This one-half credit may not be used to satisfy the personal fitness requirement for adaptive physical education Plan (IEP) or 504 Plan.
+Completion of one semester with a grade of "C" or better in a Reserve Officer Training Corps (R.O.T.C.) class that has a substantial component of drills as a part of the course description satisfies a one-half credit requirement in physical education satisfy the personal fitness requirement and the course description satisfies a one-half credit requirement in physical education.
+This one-half credit requirement in physical education of drills as a part of the course description satisfies a one-half credit requirement in physical education.
+This one-half credit requirement in physical education Plan (IEP) or 504 Plan.